usagov/usagov-2021/docs/Federal_Directory.md

 ### Drupal Structures

 The following are accessbile within the Drupal Admin UI:

 * **Federal Directory Record** Content type (Machine name: `directory_record`)
 * **Federal Agencies** View (Machine name: `federal_agencies`)
+* **Federal Agencies A-Z** Block (Machine name: )
+* **Indice Agencias A-Z** Block (Machine name: )
-* **Block Layout** modified to include the Federal Agencies View Block in the content area when the displayed page matches the /agency-index path.
+* **Block Layout** modified to include the Federal Agencies A-Z Block and the Indice Agencias A-Z Block in the content area when the displayed page matches the /agency-index path.
 * **Basic Page at /agency-index path**: This is the "home" for a Block provided by the Federal Agencies View.
+It provides the page title and menu configuration (for the left sidebar).
+* **Basic Page at /es/indice-agencias path**: This is the "home" for the Spanish Block provided by the Federal Agencies View.
 It provides the page title and menu configuration (for the left sidebar).
 * **Agency Synonym** Content type (Machine name: `agency_synonym`)

 Content editors will be able to create and manage content of type **Federal Directory Record** and "Agency Synonym" in the same way as they do other content.
 They are not expected to modify the Federal Agencies View or the block layout.
 It will be possible to modify the intro or body of the basic page at /agency-index, although no such need is anticipated.

 The synonyms are their own content type **Agency Synonym**.
 Agency Synonym has one field, **Agency Reference**, which is a content entity reference( to a **Federal Directory Record**) type and limited to 1.
 For example the synonym *GSA* would contain one agency refernce to the Federal Directory Record *U.S. General Services Administration*.

 The `directory_record` content type,`agency_synonym` content type, `federal_agencies` view, and Block Layout all produce artifacts (YAML) that are checked in to this repo.